paulourbano/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 Replacing the NAs by the mean of non zero observations has a significant impact.
-The histogram below shows that by .
+The histogram below shows that by a clear chage in the frequencies distribution.